natejly/life/README.md

 Wins: 46.96%

 ## Results
-By running a cellular evolution simulation on MCTS Agents, we were able to evolve a population based on the defaul agent that performs better against a full Minimax search than the default by a 3.315% winrate and 0.1104 point margin
+By running a cellular evolution simulation on MCTS Agents, we were able to evolve a population based on the default agent that performs better against a full Minimax search than the default by a 3.315% winrate and 0.1104 point margin